 At some time in our history just about anything and everything has passed as acceptable fashion fare.
 Just look at what has been deemed in the past as haute couture.
 We have seen bustles, hoop skirts, fan collars, zoot suits, jump suits, tie-dyed and see-through garments, platform shoes and high-heel sneakers, very thin neckties and very wide ones, suit jackets with patches on the sleeves and worn with just a T-shirt, hot pants and miniskirts, raggedy, torn blue jeans with actual holes everywhere, overalls worn backwards and baggy trousers worn several sizes too big and below the waist.
 I think that all those things look a lot stranger than a shirt that’s only slightly wrinkled.

 This brings me now to the concept of “cross-dressing” or “drag” (aka transvestism).
 First of all, what is it exactly?
 As we are all born bare, clothing is merely a covering for our bodies.
 What primeval sexists took it upon themselves to assign specific gender to articles of clothing and decided what was to be “men’s clothing” and “women’s clothing”?
 Why does it even need gender distinction, since it all serves the same purpose?
 Now I suppose a brassiere would be considered a woman’s garment, but then again, there are men who may require to wear one as well.
-No article of clothing is exclusive to only one gender.
+No article of clothing is exclusive to only one gender, the exception being a jockstrap, for obvious reasons.
 So then, the question remains, what is drag?
 A “drag queen” is identified by their outfit, makeup, hairdo and jewelry.
 The way I see it, since it’s all unnatural superfluity anyway, anything that we don can be considered drag.
 Both men and women wear makeup and jewelry in varying degrees.
 Both genders wear hairpieces.
 A toupee is a type of wig, so it’s merely a matter of hairstyle, isn’t it?

 What exactly is a dress?
 Women certainly are not the only people who wear them.
 The Roman toga was a sort of dress, worn by men.
 The kilt is a skirt, worn by men.
 Kaftans, robes and ecclesiastical vestments are kinds of dresses, worn by men.
 As the name itself implies, when one is dressed, they more than likely are wearing some type of dress.
 It’s that old double standard again!
 Women can wear pants, shirts, suits, caps, athletic socks and shoes (traditional “men’s attire”) on a regular basis, and no one thinks anything about it.
 But if a man puts on lace panties, a girdle, a blouse, skirt and high heels, then he’s going “in drag.”
 I don’t see a difference.
-It’s all just a matter of vestmental choice and style, isn’t it?
+Again, it’s all just a matter of vestmental choice and style, isn’t it?
 Some women say that they feel more comfortable in pants, so maybe some men feel more comfortable wearing a dress.
 What’s the big deal?
 Why should people be so bothered by other people’s personal fashion preferences?

 Hair growth, too, is a natural bodily function that men and women handle differently.
 Hair grows on every part of the human body except the palms of the hands and the soles of the feet.
 It’s a hormonal factor that determines how much hair grows on the body and where.
 Whereas with men, hair on any part of their bodies is expected and accepted, and they almost always have the option to remove it or to retain it without societal harsh judgment.
 If a man wants to keep his moustache, beard, hairy arms, back or even pate, it’s okay, it’s a matter of personal preference.
 But “Society” dictates that a woman cannot do anything that she wants with her bodily hair.
 Hers should be found only on the top of her head and nowhere else.
 Women with hair growth on their faces (other than eyebrows) are looked upon as oddities.
 “The Bearded Lady” is a sideshow freak.
 Nobody would make a big deal out of “The Hairless Man” or even the other extreme, “The Hirsute Man.”